BioStatMatt/cqs-ml-stat-r/README.md

 ```rstats
 install.packages("reshape2")
 ```

+The neural network and deep learning topics will make use of the Keras library for R. Detailed information about getting started with this package is available at https://keras.rstudio.org/

 This course is very ``hands on.''
 I recommend that participants who are not familiar with R or RStudio work through some of the excellent and free online beginner tutorials for R/RStudio.
 The following link is a great place to start: https://support.rstudio.com/hc/en-us/articles/201141096-Getting-Started-with-R